BHP Vs WHP: The Definitions And Differences

 BHP vs WHP: The Rules For Measuring The Units

 The standards for calculating BHP and WHP are separate from each other.
 The DIN 70020 was the standard in Europe for measuring the brake horsepower.
-It tests the power of an engine that has connections to all ancillaries and exhaust system that a vehicle has.
+It tests the power of an engine that has connections to all ancillaries and exhaust systems that a vehicle has.

-According to the older American standard, BHP is the power of an engine minus the power of the water pump, alternator, and auxiliary components including muffled exhaust system, power steering pump, and other related parts.
+According to the older American standard, BHP is the power of an engine minus the power of the water pump, alternator, and auxiliary components including a muffled exhaust system, power steering pump, and other related parts.
 But, the new American standard counts the engine power along with all the ancillary accessories.
 For this reason, the BHP of the same car will be the same measured in European and new American standards.

 A dynamometer is the most common tool for measuring the WHP.
 It has a connection to the vehicle, which in turn, accelerates a Power Absorbing Unit (PAU) and a roller.
-The roller’s rotational inertia, the power of the PAU, and the rate of acceleration determine the wheel horsepower.
+The roller’s rotational inertia, the power of the PAU, and the rate of acceleration determine the wheel’s horsepower.
 Some dynamometer calculates the WHP solely from the roller’s inertia.

 The Differences Between BHP vs WHP

+Before analyzing the differences between BHP and WHP, you should also know that both BHP and WHP are different ways to measure the power output of your car engine.
 The BHP and WHP are both horsepower but the components that generate them are different.
 Also, they have some glaring dissimilarities.

 Brake Horsepower (BHP) | Wheel Horsepower (WHP) |